Brettles/aws-shared-ingress/README.md

 [Here's a blog post](https://aws.amazon.com/blogs/networking-and-content-delivery/creating-a-single-internet-exit-point-from-multiple-vpcs-using-aws-transit-gateway/) describing how to set up a single internet exit point using Transit Gateway.
 ### Does this work across multiple accounts?
 Yes.
 The intention is that the network or security team will control the ingress VPC; but the application teams each have their own separate VPCs.
 Those VPCs can (and should be!) in different accounts.
 Using different accounts greatly simplifies permissions; eestablishes firm boundaries around each application (in terms of security and billing); reduces administrative blast radius; and allows each application to operate independently in terms of AWS account limits.
+### Is using multiple accounts mandatory?
+No, this solution works equally well in a single account but it makes more sense to use multiple accounts to maintain administrative separation as per the question/answer above.
+If you were running in a single account you might as well run all the resources in a single VPC which would be a lot less expensive.
+But then it is avoiding the point of this exercise which is to have separation of administrative duties.
 ### Can I inspect the ingress traffic with my firewall?
 Yes, you can.
 But you should think carefully before doing this.
 It can lead to the situation where the firewalls are a single shared point of failure for all of the applications.